 CMM is integral to the mission of the University of Arizona College of Medicine – Tucson (COM-T) in support of medical education, where our internationally-recognized Educator Scholar faculty spearhead the Discipline Direction of Anatomy, Histology, and Genetics.
 Working with the Willed Body Program, we support training gross anatomy, pathology, and surgery for all levels of education at COM-T and numerous institutions across the State of Arizona.
 These dynamic programs highlight our strong commitment to creative scholarship and education.

 In CMM, we foster a thriving environment of shared understanding and respect that recognizes our diversity as a key ingredient of success in achieving excellence and innovation in research and education.
 We harness the power of diversity through inclusion by celebrating the differences in our identity attributes, including elements of our culture, race, ethnicity, gender, sexual orientation, age, and physical and mental ability.

 The University of Arizona provides an excellent scientific environment that is well known throughout the scientific community.
 The close-knit and supportive atmosphere is filled with curious and hard-working students, faculty, fellows, and staff.
 Feel free to utilize the services of this site and look over the research programs of our faculty.
-Please contact us if you would like more information, would like to make a donation and/or would like to arrange a visit.
+Please contact us if you would like more information, would like to make a donation, and/or would like to arrange a visit.

-Professor and Head
+Professor and Interim Head

 UA College of Medicine Department of Cellular and Molecular Medicine